RMHonor/player-stats-card/README.md

 ## Use

 ### Requirements
-* Node 8
+* Node 6
-* NPM 5 (for package-lock)
+* NPM 4+

 ### Running

 After cloning the repository, install packages using `npm install`, then run the development server using `npm start`.
-Navigate to `localhost:8080`
+Navigate to `http://localhost:8080`

-For production build, run `npm run build`.
+For production build, run `npm run build`, this outputs files in the `/dist` folder.